Blandin Foundation funds rural Minnesota leaders thinking and acting courageously with partners on a vision that their community stands behind.

 We are redesigning our grant processes and implementing a new grants management system.

 Active grants will continue to be processed.

 Questions?
 Email us at firstname.lastname@example.org

-Grantees were notified about the portal closure on January 24.
+Grantees were notified about the portal closure in late January.
 Read the email here.

 Grant Portal – FAQs

 Our inquiry portal is closed while we redesign our grant processes and implement a new grants management system.
 While we will not be accepting new inquiries, all active grants will continue to be processed.

 In recognition of our longstanding partnerships, and the time it will take to adjust to new grants programs and processes, we are carefully bridging grantmaking to the new system using the following framework:

 - All grants currently open are being honored.